Rear-End Collision Attorney in Ada, OK | McKay Law

 How Insurers Try to Devalue Rear-End Cases

-- Pushing for recorded statements early
+- Demanding recorded statements

 - Pushing quick offers before treatment is complete